AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/create-visuals-from-sql.md

 ## Step 4: Save the Visualization

-If you want to use this report again, give the report a name and click **Save** in the top right corner.
+If you want to use this report again, give the report a name and Click **[!UICONTROL Save]** in the top right corner.

 In the dropdown, select **Chart** as the **Type** and then a dashboard to save the report to.